Reasons to go

 Hiking in Aysen

-Discover the strong gaucho culture of the Aysen region; exploring the old horse paths up in the Andean mountains.
-There are plenty of horse-riding routes throughout the region, …
+Discover the traditional gaucho culture so characteristic of the Aysen region by climbing the Andean mountains on horseback.
+There are dozens of horse riding routes throughout the …

 Kayaking in Aysen